Music Software Installers Comparison

 Goodhertz

 These folks have made an all-in-one pkg installer, so you have to go through the options and only tick the ones you own.
 The pkg is versioned but with a weird build number at the end.
-Loading a plugin lets you activate it by logging in to your Goodhertz account.
+Loading a plugin in your DAW lets you activate it by logging in to your Goodhertz account.

 Imaginando